 However, adjusters often discount medical bills if they appear to be "soft," as when the vast majority of medical bills come from health care providers other than physicians and hospitals.
 If, for example, a plaintiff had $7,000 in medical bills, but $6,500 of that was for chiropractic and physical therapy, the adjuster might cut the medical bill claim in half for valuation purposes.
 Learn more about how the "right" medical treatment increases the value of an injury claim.

 Once the insurer has arrived at a settlement figure, they must decide what to offer.
-The first offer is going to be a percentage of what the insurer thinks is the final value of the case.
+The first offer is going to be a percentage of what the insurer thinks is the actual value of the case.
 For example, the insurance company may require that the first offer be 40% of the value of the case.
 There is no industry-wide standard on this.
 Different insurers have different procedures.
 Learn more about factors that determine personal injury settlement value.

 If you feel that the insurance adjuster isn't taking your claim seriously, or if you're just not confident you can get a fair result to your claim on your own, it might make sense to discuss your situation with an experienced legal professional.